Mortgage Rate Lock And Locking Rate During Mortgage Process

 - Once the underwriter issues the clear to close, docs will be sent out to the title company and the title company will schedule the closing

-- Wire will be wired to the title company on the closing date and the closing will be done at the title company
+The wire will be wired to the title company on the closing date and the closing will be done at the title company.

 Can Mortgage Rates Change During Mortgage Process?

 Mortgage Rates can change several times per day.

 - When a loan officer issues the Loan Estimate, which used to be the Good Faith Estimate, it states a mortgage interest rate